-Choose "Access Management → ACL", you can see the next screen (shown in Figure 4-38).
-You can specify the client to access the ADSL Router once setting his IP as a Secure IP Address through selected applications.
+Choose "Access Management-ACL", you can see the next screen (shown in Figure 4-38).
+You can specify the client to access the ADSL modern router once setting his IP as a Secure IP Address through selected applications.

-- > ACL: If Activated, the IP addresses which are contained in the Access Control List can access to the Router.
-If Deactivated, all IP addresses can access to the Router. - > ACL Rule Index: Select the ACL rule index for the entry. - Active: Enable the ACL rule. - Secure IP Address: Select the IP addresses which are permitted to access to the Router remotely.
-With the default IP 0.0.0.0, any client would be allowed to remotely access the ADSL Router. - ➤ Application: Select the application for the ACL rule, and then you can access the Router through it. - Interface: Select the interface for access: LAN, WAN or Both. - > Access Control of Listing: This displays the information about the ACL Rules.
+- ➤ ACL: If Activated, the IP addresses which are contained in the Access Control List can access to the modem router.
+If Deactivated, all IP addresses can access to the modem router. - ACL Rule Index: Select the ACL rule index for the entry. - > Active: Enable the ACL rule. - Secure IP Address: Select the IP addresses which are permitted to access to the modem router remotely.
+With the default IP 0.0.0.0, any client would be allowed to remotely access the ADSL modem router. - > Application: Select the application for the ACL rule, and then you can access the modem router through it. - > Interface: Select the interface for access: LAN, WAN or Both. - > Access Control of Listing: This displays the information about the ACL Rules.